-(Required to Place Copyrighted Material on the Seminary's LMS)
+(Required to Place Material on the Seminary's LMS)

-This checklist must be completed by faculty and provided to the Academic Dean's Office on their campus together with a copy of the related syllabus if a faculty member wishes to place any copyrighted material on the Seminary's LMS that has not already been licensed for such use by the Seminary Library which is using links provided by the Library.
-The checklist helps in determining whether a projected educational use of copyrighted materials falls under "fair use" as stipulated by U.S. Copyright Law or requires payment for permission from the publisher.
+This assessment must be completed by the faculty and provided to the Academic Dean's Office on their campus together with a copy of the related syllabus if a faculty member wishes to place any copyrighted item on the Seminary's LMS that has not already been licensed for such use by the Seminary Library which is using links provided by the Library.
+They should provide a bibliography of the materials, and use the attached fair use and media TEACH Act infographics to determine fair use.
+The infographic helps in determining whether a projected educational use of copyrighted materials falls under "fair use" as stipulated by U.S. Copyright Law or requires payment for permission from the publisher.